Øster Farimagsgade 5 opg. B

-Morten is a trained community health and applied social psychologist, and received his PhD from the Department of Psychological and Behavioural Science at the London School of Economics and Political Science in 2009.
-He also holds a BSc from the LSE and an MSc from University College London.
-Before taking up his academic position, Morten worked for Save the Children and other non-governmental organisations in Africa.
-Morten sits on the editorial boards of the Health Education Journal, and Vulnerable Children and Youth Studies and acts as commissioning editor for Children's Geographies.
-Follow him on Twitter for study updates: @mskovdal
+I received my PhD in Psychology from the Department of Psychological and Behavioural Science at the London School of Economics and Political Science (LSE) in 2009.
+Prior to that I received my MSc from University College London and BSc from the LSE.
+Before joining the University of Copenhagen, I worked for Save the Children UK.
+I sit on the editorial boards of the Health Education Journal, and Vulnerable Children and Youth Studies and I am the Northern Europe editor for Children's Geographies.
+Follow me on X for study updates: @mskovdal

 - Participatory research with forcibly displaced persons in South Sudan and Uganda to understand how mobility affects their chronic disease care (PI, funded by the Novo Nordisk Foundation, 2022-2027) project website